In an effort to support outstanding student pilots, the AOPA Foundation awards various scholarships, ranging from $2,500 to $5,000, in 2017.

 Scholarship applicants must meet all of the following criteria:

 Please read through the Frequently Asked Questions before emailing AOPA with a question.
-Most of the questions that are submitted are answered in the FAQs section below.
-If your question is not answered, send an email to FTscholarship@AOPA.org.

 A student pilot certificate is issued by the Federal Aviation Administration (FAA).
 You can obtain a student pilot certificate from a designated pilot examiner (DPE), a FAA Flight Standards District Office (FSDO), a Certified Flight Instructor or flight school.